ossimlabs/ossim/README.md

  `ossim-cli info -p -i <image-filename>`

-You can also give a keyword list file as the only arg.
+You can also give a keyword list (KWL) file as the only arg.
 The KWL must contain the keyword "tool" with one of the supported commands above, along with the keywords expected by that utility.
 You can even get KWL templates or enter the keyword/values interactively.